veracity/veracity-documentation/sections/vap/vap-saas-tutorial/1-introduction.md

 # Introduction: How to use your VAP service

-Welcome to this tutorial on how to use your VAP service.
+Welcome to this quick-start on how to use your VAP service.
 Here we will go through a step-by-step guide, starting with an empty VAP service, and ending up with a fully functional demo service, on which, you can base your future service.
 The tutorial consists of the following steps.

 1. Introduction **<- You are here**
 2. [Manage files](2-manage-files.md)